Rehabilitation Options, Including Hyperbaric Oxygen Therapy (HBOT), for Stroke Patients

-3. Occupational therapy: Occupational therapists help patients carry out everyday activities.
-Their objective is to help stroke patients live as independently as they can.
-OTs work with post-stroke patients to assess how the stroke has impacted their lifestyle.
+- Occupational therapy: Occupational therapists help patients carry out everyday activities.
+They aim to help stroke patients live as independently as they can.
+OTs work with post-stroke patients to assess how the stroke has affected their lifestyle.

-- Noticeable recovery included restoration of speech, ability to write or read, and renovation of motor function of a paretic limb.
-Even in patients with less dramatic results, life tasks such as bathing and dressing became possible unaided by the end of the treatment period.
-While observable external improvements were evident, these were not the only positive results.
+- Noticeable recovery included “regained speech (almost fluent) and reading capabilities.”
+Even in patients with less dramatic results, everyday tasks like bathing and dressing became possible unaided by the end of the treatment period.

-- The study concluded with the indication of a link between oxygen and stroke—“increasing the plasma oxygen concentration with hyperbaric oxygenation is a potent means of delivering to the brain sufficient oxygen for tissue repair.”
+- The study indicated a link between oxygen and stroke—“increasing the plasma oxygen concentration with hyperbaric oxygenation is a potent means of delivering to the brain sufficient oxygen for tissue repair.”

-The Aviv Medical Program: The Road to Post-Stroke Recovery
+The Aviv Medical Program: The Road to a Better Life

-The goal of the program is to offer patients a customized, coordinated, and multidisciplinary health plan to address their specific goals.
-As the aging process affects every person differently, each Aviv plan is individualized based on a patient’s post-stroke recovery needs.
+The program aims to offer patients a customized, coordinated, and multidisciplinary health plan to address their specific goals.
+As the aging process affects every person differently, each Aviv Clinics plan is individualized based on a patient’s post-stroke recovery needs.

 Here’s how our process works:

-- Assessment: Our dedicated team will run a thorough assessment to gain a holistic understanding of your health and craft a personalized health plan.
+- Assessment: Our dedicated team will conduct a thorough assessment to gain a holistic understanding of your health and craft a personalized health plan.

-- Treatment: Under the supervision of the medical staff, the treatment plan will entail a variety of health programs that are meant to get you on the road to recovery.
+- Treatment: Under the supervision of Aviv’s medical staff, the treatment plan will entail a variety of health programs that are meant to get you on the road to recovery.

 - Analysis: We will track data on how your treatment plan is progressing and make the necessary adjustments along the way.

-- Follow-up: Upon conclusion of the treatment, our team will continue to check up on you via an Aviv Wearable Device.
+- Follow-up: Upon conclusion of the treatment, our team will continue to follow up on your progress via an Aviv wearable device.
 This will allow us to send you reports on your health and performance.

-Read our client success stories to learn more about what we can help you achieve with the Aviv Medical Program.
+Stay current on our client success stories to learn more about what the Aviv Medical Program can help you achieve.

 Learn More about Post-Stroke Recovery